michal-h21/tex4ebook/INSTALL.md

 Installation
 ------------

 The stable version of `tex4ebook` is distributed by TeX distributions, it is included in both TeX Live and Miktex.
+A working \TeX\ distribution that includes [\TeX4ht](https://tug.org/tex4ht/) is required to run `tex4ebook`, as it depends on \LaTeX\ and various programs and packages provided by \TeX\ distributions.
 The development version may be installed using the following instructions.

 > This package depends on
 > [`make4ht`](https://github.com/michal-h21/make4ht#instalation) now, please